soumyadoddagoudar/Image_data_preprocessing/README.md

 # Image_data_preprocessing
-python code for some preprocessing of data
+python code for some preprocessing of IMAGE data.